Your Guide to the Best Koh Phangan Beaches in 2025

 Get updates on the latest posts and more from Nomadmum straight to your inbox.

-Best Koh Phangan Sunset Beaches
+Best Koh Phangan Beaches for Sunsets

-Secret Beach (Haad Son) – Not So Secret
+11. Secret Beach (Haad Son) – Not So Secret

 This small, pretty beach feels kind of magical.
 There’s a view from the cliffside bar that makes you feel like you’re in a movie.
 The restaurant Lost ‘n Found serves lovely Thai and Western food—perfect for sunset drinks or a lazy lunch.